Meet the members of our Board responsible for everything from making key decisions on strategy to safeguarding the financial interests of our members.

 The Group is headed by the Board which is accountable to the members of the Society and whose principal role is to:

-You can find out further details in the Terms of the Reference (78 KB)
+You can find out further details in the Terms of Reference (68 KB) .

-You can also find out details of all our directors below.
+The details of all our directors are below.